 Women tend to be reluctant about self- promotion, highlighting their expertise in a way that can be misunderstood.
 For example in job interviews they often downplay the story of their own success.
 Women may also avoid conflict and instead prefer to seek harmony – which may or may not be the best choice in the moment – something which can also appear as weakness.

 We believe that women can be given important communication tools to enable them to overcome these hurdles and build their profiles within the work place.
 Women can be as effective and successful as men but they may not always seem this way to their male colleagues.

-The programme is run for groups of no more than six women and tailored to individual participants’ specific needs.
-It combines on-camera interviews, group interactions and individual coaching and goal setting.
+This is a bespoke, client focussed programme, tailored to clients' specific needs.
+It combines structured coaching, group interaction, on-camera interviews and goal setting.
 We also look at current theories and research around sociolinguistics, group dynamics and success strategies.

 In one to one coaching participants focus on areas they feel are a block to visible leadership skills.
 This is a chance to move beyond language to concentrate on the voice, physicality and psychology in order to give the best of you in any given scenario.

-We offers companies, organisations and individuals a unique training package to promote effective communication.
-Our approach is based on our inside knowledge of today’s media, our experience as trainers, our understanding of the corporate world and our expertise in the psychology and practice of communication
+We offers companies, organisations and individuals a unique training/coaching package to promote effective communication.
+Our approach is based on our knowledge of today’s business and media worlds and our expertise in the psychology and practice of communication

 - You as a leader

 - Handling the media: Techniques and practice in answering questions and getting your key messages across